tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Noob and Omar are relative newcomers to the competitive scene, but were formerly on the Coolguys roster together that competed in WEU Div 1 Tour 1 in 2022.
 TA2000 and kaori have been around for a few years, but always on EEU rosters.
 This is their first WEU team.

 Man, I'm getting sick of telling offlane stories.
 When did this become the most volatile role?
 Offlaners used to be so stable!
 It was the *midlaners* that would get passed around like holographic Pokémon cards at recess.
 Where did it all go so wrong?
 Whatever, rant over.
 Tour 1 and 2 they had Wuiter.
 Starting Tour 3 they had ATF and it looked like a great fit, but due to [contract disputes](https://twitter.com/AmmarAlassaf6/status/1680210587937124355) he didn't continue with the team.
 They brought in Malik to stand in during Riyadh Masters before ultimately getting Tobi from Entity for their TI qualifying roster.
+Can you imagine the psychological toll of playing with 4 different offlaners in 1 year?
+Snip, snap, snip, snap.

+***NOTE TO SELF** - NOW THIS TEAM HAS THE PSG.
+PSG QUEST.
+SOUNDS LIKE SOME MMO NONSENSE.*

 **How was their DPC year?** 545 points